Alcohol, Smoking and Substance Involvement Screening Test (ASSIST): Definition, Features, Application and Benefits

 The ASSIST-FC consists of two questions:

-• Frequency (F) of current substance use.
+- Frequency (F) of current substance use.

-• Current or past concerns (C) expressed by others regarding substance use.
+- Current or past concerns (C) expressed by others regarding substance use.

 The ASSIST-FC was proposed through a study that aimed to identify a subset of questions from the full ASSIST instrument that had comparable psychometric properties for the classification of low-, moderate-, and high-risk substance use.
 The study proposed a two-item version called ASSIST-FC, which demonstrated no substantial loss in reliability, validity, and predictive ability compared to the full-length ASSIST.

 Since then, several studies have been conducted to verify the reliability of this tool, like the Shmulewitz study of 2023, titled Test characteristics of shorter versions of the ASSIST for brief screening for problematic substance use in a population sample from Israel.
-The research found that the ASSIST-FC scores showed high ability to identify problematic use, with minimal differences by gender or age.
+The research found that the ASSIST-FC scores showed a high ability to identify problematic use, with minimal differences by gender or age.
 The study also discussed the binary ASSIST-FC thresholds for most substances and alcohol, showing high specificity and positive predictive value, acceptable sensitivity, and good agreement

 What substances does the ASSIST assess?